-Examining a range of literary texts in English from the late sixteenth to the early eighteenth centuries, ENGL 202/302 focuses on how the chosen works represent and are shaped by the first glimmerings of modern forms of culture and consciousness.
+Examining a range of literary texts in English from the late sixteenth to the early eighteenth centuries, ENGL202/302 focuses on how the chosen works represent and are shaped by the first glimmerings of modern forms of culture and consciousness.

-P: Either 15 points of ENGL at 100-level with a B pass, or 30 points of ENGL at 100-level, or any 45 points from the Arts Schedule
+P: Any 15 points at 100 level from ENGL, or any 60 points at 100 level from the Schedule V of the BA.
+R: ENGL 302